Hero MotoCorp taps MG Motor's BaaS strategy to boost EV share; Choice sees 20% upside potential - BusinessToday

 Still, the launch could push other OEMs to innovate and compete in the BaaS space.
 "If successful, this model may trigger a wave of competitive offerings and accelerate industry-wide innovation," the domestic brokerage said.

-Maintaining a bullish outlook, Choice Broking reaffirmed its 'BUY' rating on Hero MotoCorp with a target price of Rs 5,100, valuing the stock at 17x FY27E EPS.
+Maintaining a bullish outlook, Choice reaffirmed its 'BUY' rating on Hero MotoCorp with a target price of Rs 5,100, valuing the stock at 17x FY27E EPS.

 Meanwhile, shares of Hero MotoCorp settled 0.28 per cent higher at Rs 4,240.75 on Wednesday, indicating a potential upside of 20.26 per cent based on Choice's revised target price.